elementary/website/docs/installation.md

 ## Creating an Install Drive {#creating-an-installation-medium .clear-float}

+<a href="https://github.com/linusbobcat/create-elementary-os-installer/releases/" class="button suggested-action">Download "Create elementary Installer"</a>

 Begin with a spare USB flash drive with at least 1 GB of free space.

 Before creating an install drive, make sure you have all OS X updates installed.
 To check for available updates, open the Apple Menu and select either "Software Update&#8230;" or "App Store&#8230;" Make sure to install any OS updates in addition to ones labeled with "Firmware" and "Boot Camp".

 You'll need a small application called "Create elementary Installer".
-Download the latest version from [here](https://github.com/linusbobcat/create-elementary-os-installer/releases/), uncompress it, and open the app to launch it.
 If your Mac cannot open it because it's from an unidentifiable developer, right (or control) click the app, and click "Open".

 Insert your spare USB drive, and in the window below, select the ISO file you've just downloaded.